wb13/polycloze/README.md

 # polycloze-srs

-Word scheduler used by polycloze.
+Review scheduler used by polycloze.